apache/datafusion/docs/user-guide/src/distributed/kubernetes.md

 ## Deploying Ballista Scheduler and Executors

-Copy the following yaml to a `cluster.yaml` file.
+Copy the following yaml to a `cluster.yaml` file and change `<your-image>` with the name of your Ballista Docker image.

 ```yaml
 apiVersion: v1